tflovorn/tmd/README.md

 Analysis of results:

+`python3 tmd/bilayer/gaps.py`: used to obtain the gap as a function of d for states localized in a given layer.
+This is the only analysis tool in this repository used for the results in "Topological Exciton Bands in Moiré Heterojunctions".

-`python3 tmd/bilayer/plot_ds.py`: plot properties (energy, gap, matrix elements) as function of d
+`python3 tmd/bilayer/plot_ds.py`: plot properties (energy, overall gap, matrix elements) as function of d

 `python3 tmd/bilayer/plotBands.py`: plot bands as function of d

-`python3 tmd/bilayer/dfourier.py`: plot matrix elements as function of G
+`python3 tmd/bilayer/dfourier.py`: plot matrix elements as function of G (the Fourier transform of d)

-`python3 tmd/bilayer/moire.py`: plot moire bands

-TODO -- make workflow more friendly/repeatable/less error-prone by removing hard-coded parameters and use a job config file instead.

 # Dependencies and installation: LS5